 Why it’s special: Those leaves!
-Spade-shaped, soft to touch and slightly furry (the technical term is pubescence), this Hoya also shoots out vines that grow in a more upright habit than the carnosas.
+Spade-shaped and soft to touch, this Hoya also shoots out vines that grow in a more upright habit than the carnosas.

-What it dislikes: Dark corners, over watering (this one is particularly sensitive – it will get mushy), direct sun.
+What it dislikes: Dark corners, over watering, direct sun.

 General tips for all Hoya Plant Care

-- All Hoyas need to be potted in planters with drainage.
-These plants are very sensitive to too much water, so be sure to use a well draining soil with plenty of pumice and/or perlite.
+- Choosing a planter: All Hoyas need to be potted in planters with drainage.
+These plants are very sensitive to too much water.
+For extra air flow, choose an unglazed terracotta planter.